Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-2/README.md

 1. This had been set up during the app creation.
 Let's organize a bit and move the require statements down to the use statements so that all 4 of these lines are together.
 These statements could even be combined like this:
     ```app.use('/', require('./routes/index'));```

-1. What the app.use means, is that when http://localhost:3000/ is hit in the browser, it will use the index (/) router.
+1. What the app.use means, is that when http://localhost:3000/ is hit in the browser, it will use the index (/) route file.
 Open the file `/routes/index.js` and see how it defines a router using express.Router()
     ``` var router = express.Router();```

 1. This router is exported, but before it is, it defines that when a GET request is made to the index path, that the index view (in this case index.pug) is rendered and the title with value of Express is passed.